 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-The airline might not be required to compensate you if they can provide a transfer to your destination, close to the original schedule.
-Even with a slight delay, you might not be eligible for flight cancellation compensation.
+The airline may not need to compensate you if they can provide a transfer to your destination, close to the original schedule.
+Even if you arrive shortly after the scheduled time, you might not be eligible for flight cancellation compensation.

 How to Claim Compensation from World2Fly

-It’s essential to be aware of how to claim the compensation you’re entitled to under EU Regulation 261/2004.
-Here’s how to do it:
+It’s essential to know how to request the compensation you deserve under EU Regulation 261/2004.
+Here’s the process:

-- Fill in this form.
-You’ll need to provide details such as your flight number, date, and the problem you faced.
+- Fill in our form.
+You’ll need to provide details such as your flight number, date, and what went wrong.

 - Let our experts help you.
-Once you submit the form, our team will manage the process.
-We know the EU laws comprehensively and will make every effort to obtain your rightful compensation.
-You only pay us if we win your case.
+Once you submit the form, our team will take over.
+We know the EU laws well and will do our best to get you your compensation.
+You only incur a fee if we win your case.

-Remember that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
-No matter whether your flight was delayed because of operational reasons or technical issues, if it was not caused by extraordinary circumstances like inclement weather or air traffic control decisions, you have a right to compensation.
+Don’t forget that it is your right as a passenger to claim compensation for a cancelled or delayed flight.
+No matter whether your flight was delayed as a result of operational reasons or technical difficulties, if it was not caused by extraordinary circumstances like adverse weather conditions or air traffic control decisions, you have a right to compensation.

 Which World2Fly Flights are Covered by EU261?